acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

     Optional.

   @prop [attachTo] {string,array}
    By default, content scripts:

    * are not attached to any tabs that are already open when the page-mod is created.
-In other words, if your add-on is loaded while the user's browser is open, the user will have to reload any open pages that match the mod for the mod to affect them.
    * are attached to all documents whose URL matches the rule: so if your rule matches a specific hostname and path, and the topmost document that satisfies the rule includes ten iframes using a relative URL, then your PageMod is applied eleven times.

    You can modify this behavior using the `attachTo` option.

-    It accepts following values:
+   It accepts the following values:

-    * "existing": the PageMod will be automatically applied on already opened tabs.
+   * `"existing"`: the page mod will be automatically applied on already opened tabs.
-    * "top": the PageMod will be applied to top-level tab documents
+   * `"top"`: the page mod will be applied to top-level tab documents
-    * "frame": the PageMod will be applied to all iframe inside tab documents
+   * `"frame"`: the page mod will be applied to all iframes inside tab documents

-    When omitted, it defaults to ["top", "frame"].
-When set, you have to at least set either "top" and/or "frame".
-    Optional.
+   If the option is set at all, you must set at least one of `"top"` and `"frame"`.

+   For example, the following page mod will be attached to already opened tabs, but not to any iframes:

+       var pageMod = require("page-mod");
+       pageMod.PageMod({
+         include: "*",
+         contentScript: "",
+         attachTo: ["existing", "top"],
+         onAttach: function(worker) {
+           console.log("attached to: " + worker.tab.url);
+         }
+       });

   @prop [onAttach] {function}
 A function to call when the PageMod attaches content scripts to